 As you type, code snippet names will be proposed in the auto-completion list along with other possible symbol matches.

 This section customizes the way that auto completion works while typing in symbol and file lists.

-Match syllables while typing
+Match name fragments while typing

 Match members while typing

 Class and struct members are matched according to your input.
 A full symbol name is like a path that starts with the symbol's top-most container.
 For example, a class member might be named MyClass.member.
 Enabling this option will allow you to just type "member".
 If disabled, then only full symbol names are matched.
 You can still use this feature, even if disabled, by prefixing your input with a dot ('.'), like this: